Resources of the advantage in quantum illumination: Discord and entanglement: Introduction

 \section{Introduction}

 Since quantum correlations are the key factors for distinguishing classical and quantum systems, quantifying such correlations by suitable measures is one of the most important problems in quantum information theory \cite{chitambar2019quantum,fanchini2017lectures,adesso2016measures,anshu2018quantifying,vedral2003classical}.
-In particular, quantum entanglement \cite{vedral1997quantifying,horodecki2001entanglement} and quantum discord\cite{henderson2001classical,ollivier2001quantum} are two important concepts which have been extensively investigated for characterizing quantum correlations \cite{modi2012classical}.
+In particular, quantum entanglement \cite{vedral1997quantifying,horodecki2001entanglement,lee2025quantum,liu2015general,rau2018calculation,yurischev2015quantum} and quantum discord\cite{henderson2001classical,ollivier2001quantum} are two important concepts which have been extensively investigated for characterizing quantum correlations \cite{modi2012classical}.
 For two-qubit states, it has been shown that entanglement and discord are the same for pure states while they are different for mixed states \cite{qasimi2011comparison}.
 It implies that both entanglement and discord should be considered for characterizing quantum correlations in the case of two-qubit mixed states.

 Besides theoretical importance, quantum correlations are also the main resources of advantage in quantum technologies comparing with classical counterparts \cite{ degen2017quantum, ekert1998quantum, steane1998quantum,jozsa2003role,pan2001entanglement}.
 For example, quantum entanglement in a two-qubit quantum state is a necessary resource for quantum communication protocols such as teleportation and quantum key distribution \cite{pirandola2015advances,sherson2006quantum,vaidman1994teleportation,bennett1993teleporting,jennewein2000quantum,bennett1992quantum,tittel2000quantum}.
-Multi-partite entanglement in a quantum many body system is also the main resource for quantum computation in the sense that any computation without enough resource of the entanglement is classically simulated \cite{amico2008entanglement,nielsen2010quantum}.
-On the other hand, there are quantum information protocols that show quantum advantage while they use discordant separable states as a resource \cite{datta2008quantum,madhok2013quantum,pirandola2014quantum,brodutch2013discord,datta2011quantum}.
+Multi-partite entanglement in a quantum many-body system is also the main resource for quantum computation in the sense that any computation without enough resource of the entanglement can be classically simulated \cite{amico2008entanglement,nielsen2010quantum}.
+On the other hand, there are quantum information protocols that show quantum advantage while they use discordant separable states as a probe \cite{datta2008quantum,madhok2013quantum,pirandola2014quantum,brodutch2013discord,datta2011quantum}.
 The main trick behind the above surprise is that such protocols use joint measurements in the entangled bases and it has been shown that such measurements are necessary for achieving a quantum advantage \cite{gu2012observing}.